-On 24 January 2023, Orthex Corporation disclosed the Shareholders' Nomination Board's proposals to the Annual General Meeting 2023 regarding the composition and remuneration of the Board of Directors.
+On 30 January 2024, Orthex Corporation disclosed the Shareholders' Nomination Board's proposals to the Annual General Meeting 2024 regarding the composition and remuneration of the Board of Directors.

-The Shareholders' Nomination Board proposes that the Board of Directors would consist of five (5) members and that Sanna Suvanto-Harsaae, Markus Hellström, Jyrki Mäki-Kala and Jens-Peter Poulsen would be re-elected to the Board and that Anette Rosengren be elected as a new member to the Board, all for a term of office ending at the end of the next Annual General Meeting.
+The Shareholders' Nomination Board proposes that the Board of Directors would consist of five (5) members and that Sanna Suvanto-Harsaae, Markus Hellström, Jyrki Mäki-Kala, Jens-Peter Poulsen and Anette Rosengren would be re-elected to the Board, all for a term of office ending at the end of the next Annual General Meeting.